-Parents/guardians of record are required to sign in person at the campus main office the necessary forms for a student's withdrawal or transfer from Friendship PCS.
-The transfer and records release will be complete upon receipt of a documented formal request from the enrolling school.
-Additionally, grades and transcripts will not be released until all accounts/fees are cleared.
+If, for any reason, the enrolling parent/guardian intends to withdraw their scholar from Friendship PCS, a completed withdrawal form must be submitted to the campus main office.
+The records release will be complete upon receipt of a documented formal request from the new enrolling school.
+Additionally, grades and transcripts will not be released until all accounts/fees are cleared